The Leslie Flint Trust

 “I did kill animals for food,

 but there are so many other forms of food that one can eat”

-Please note: This vintage recording has been reconstructed and enhanced.
+Please note: Although this vintage recording has been reconstructed and enhanced, some interference remains.

 Communicators: George Hopkins, Mickey.